MachiavelliModder/ssmCONSOLE/README.md

 # ssmCONSOLE

+## This is a detailed explanation on some of the stuff ssmCONSOLE does and what ssmCONSOLE is.

 ### Hello!
 This is ssm_CONSOLE, This is used as an external tool for Troubleshooting, Developing, ~~Fun~~, ect.
-### Whilst this tool is mainly used for Developing and Troubleshooting, It can also be used for Fun?
-Malicious use ***isn't encouraged*** but action wont be taken against anyone who uses it due to the nature of the tool.
+### Whilst this tool is mainly used for Developing and Troubleshooting, It can also be used for Fun.

 If you wish to recieve a Access Token for this (still in development) tool, DM bruhMach#0453 on discord for a valid key.
 All code used by this is either specially encrypted only for the tools use, or obfuscated to hide code away so nothing can be stolen.

+### *!!WE'RE NOT HELD ACCOUNTABLE IF YOU ARE BANNED FOR USING THIS!!*
+> While this isn't exactly supposed to be used in malicious intent, It's still possible to do so.
+With that being said, any Administrative action taken against you as a result from using this, is in no way shape or form our responsibility.

 ## Features

 This tool offers a wide variety of features, this includes:

-`• External UI, Similar to Windows Command Prompt (Not a Instance within the game)`
+`• External UI, Similar to Windows Command Prompt`

 `• Ability to detect most Anti-Cheats`